Jamiat Ahle Hadith Jammu and Kashmir

-It has many educational centers across the state imparting the Islamic education and some schools operating under Jammu & Kashmir Board of School Education (such as the Salfia Muslim Institute).
-The organization planned to open a university but hasn't been able to do so due to some government concerns.
-The planned university was to be named "Trans World Muslim University".
+It has many educational centers across the state imparting the Islamic education and some schools operating under Jammu & Kashmir Board of School Education (such as the Madaris Muhammadia).
+The assassinated President of the organization, Molana Showkat Ahmad Shah planned to open a Global university (Trans World Muslim University) but hasn't been able to do so due to opposition of the bill by the then Congress MP of Kashmir Saif ud din Soz in the upper house of the assembly.
+After the assassination of Molana Showkat Ahmad Shah, the hierarchies of Jamiat Ahlihadith never put forward the demand of the University.

-Its headquarters are located in Barbarshah, Srinagar.
-It holds religious conferences across the state each year in which many scholars of India actively participate.
-The organization has many charitable diagnostic test centers in Kashmir which provide medical facilities at a relatively less and affordable cost.
-The main test center is located at headquarters in Barbashah locality of Srinagar and samples are collected at different places like Soura.
+Headquarters of a faction is located in Barbarshah, and the other in Parraypora Srinagar.
+It holds religious conferences across the state each year in which many scholars actively participate.
+The organization has a charitable diagnostic test centere in Kashmir which provide medical facilities at a relatively less and affordable cost.
+The test center is located at headquarters in Barbarshah locality of Srinagar and samples are collected at different places like Soura.